IMQS/messaging/README.md

-# messaging
+# Messaging

-The messaging service listens for incoming requests to send SMS and may possibly also include email messages in future.
-Integrating with various SMS providers are supported, and all message activity is recorded in a Postgres database.
+The messaging service listens for incoming requests to send SMS messages and may possibly also include email messages in future.
+Integrating with various SMS providers are supported, and all message activity is recorded in a SQL database.

 ## Features